ArefEinizade2/CITRUS/README.md

 pip install -r requirements.txt
 ```

+Or you can also rely on installing the main packages, for example, the current project has been implemented using the following packages:

+torchmetrics==1.2.0
+torch==2.1.0+cu118
+tsl==0.9.4
+pytorch-lightning==2.1.2
+torch_geometric==2.4.0
+networkx==3.3

 ### Run the Code
 With the requirements installed, the scripts are ready to be run and used.
 To have a tutorial general demo about how the CITRUS model works, simply run **CITRUS_demo.ipynb** or: